nf-core/viralrecon/docs/output.md

 [mosdepth](mosdepth) is a fast BAM/CRAM depth calculation for WGS, exome, or targeted sequencing. mosdepth is used in this pipeline to obtain genome-wide coverage values in 200bp windows and for `--protocol amplicon` to obtain amplicon/region-specific coverage metrics.
 The results are then either rendered in MultiQC (genome-wide coverage) or are plotted using custom `R` scripts.

 <details>
-  <summary>**Output files:**</summary>
+  <summary>Output files</summary>

 * `variants/bam/mosdepth/genome/`
   * `<SAMPLE>.<SUFFIX>.genome.mosdepth.global.dist.txt`: A distribution of proportion of bases covered at or above a given threshold for each chromosome and genome-wide.
   * `<SAMPLE>.<SUFFIX>.genome.mosdepth.region.dist.txt`: A distribution of proportion of bases covered at or above a given threshold for each chromosome and genome-wide.
   * `<SAMPLE>.<SUFFIX>.genome.mosdepth.summary.txt`: Summary metrics including mean, min and max coverage values.
   * `<SAMPLE>.<SUFFIX>.genome.per-base.bed.gz`: Per-base depth output genome-wide.
   * `<SAMPLE>.<SUFFIX>.genome.per-base.bed.gz.csi`: CSI index that can be used for tabix queries from above file.
   * `<SAMPLE>.<SUFFIX>.genome.regions.bed.gz`: Mean regional depth for 200bp windows genome-wide.
   * `<SAMPLE>.<SUFFIX>.genome.regions.bed.gz.csi`: CSI index that can be used for tabix queries from above file.
 * `variants/bam/mosdepth/genome/plots/`
   * `all_samples.<SUFFIX>.genome.regions.coverage.tsv`: File aggregating genome-wide coverage values across all samples used for plotting.
   * `<SAMPLE>.<SUFFIX>.genome.regions.coverage.pdf`: Whole-genome coverage plot.
   * `<SAMPLE>.<SUFFIX>.genome.regions.coverage.tsv`: File containing coverage values for the above plot.
 * `variants/bam/mosdepth/amplicon/`
   * `<SAMPLE>.<SUFFIX>.amplicon.mosdepth.global.dist.txt`: A distribution of proportion of bases covered at or above a given threshold for each chromosome and genome-wide.
   * `<SAMPLE>.<SUFFIX>.amplicon.mosdepth.region.dist.txt`: A distribution of proportion of bases covered at or above a given threshold for each chromosome and genome-wide.
   * `<SAMPLE>.<SUFFIX>.amplicon.mosdepth.summary.txt`: Summary metrics including mean, min and max coverage values.
   * `<SAMPLE>.<SUFFIX>.amplicon.per-base.bed.gz`: Per-base depth output genome-wide.
   * `<SAMPLE>.<SUFFIX>.amplicon.per-base.bed.gz.csi`: CSI index that can be used for tabix queries from above file.
   * `<SAMPLE>.<SUFFIX>.amplicon.regions.bed.gz`: Mean regional depth for individual amplicons genome-wide.
   * `<SAMPLE>.<SUFFIX>.amplicon.regions.bed.gz.csi`: CSI index that can be used for tabix queries from above file.
   * `<SAMPLE>.<SUFFIX>.amplicon.thresholds.bed.gz`: Threshold output to indicate how many bases in each region are covered at given thresholds.
   * `<SAMPLE>.<SUFFIX>.amplicon.thresholds.bed.gz.csi`: CSI index that can be used for tabix queries from above file.
 * `variants/bam/mosdepth/amplicon/plots/`
   * `all_samples.<SUFFIX>.amplicon.regions.coverage.tsv`: File aggregating per-amplicon coverage values across all samples used for plotting.
   * `all_samples.<SUFFIX>.amplicon.regions.heatmap.pdf`: Heatmap showing per-amplicon coverage across all samples.
   * `<SAMPLE>.<SUFFIX>.amplicon.regions.coverage.pdf`: Bar plot showing per-amplicon coverage for an individual sample.
   * `<SAMPLE>.<SUFFIX>.amplicon.regions.coverage.tsv`: File containing per-amplicon coverage values for the above plot.

 > **NB:** The value of `<SUFFIX>` in the output file names above will depend on the preceeding steps that were run in the pipeline.
 If `--protocol amplicon` is specified then this process will be run on the iVar trimmed alignments and the value of `<SUFFIX>` will be `trim.mkD`.
 However, if `--protocol metagenomic` is specified then the process will be run on the alignments obtained directly from Bowtie 2 and the value of `<SUFFIX>` will be `mkD`; where `mkD` is an abbreviation for MarkDuplicates.

 </details>

 ### VarScan 2, BCFTools, BEDTools